home-assistant/devcontainer/README.md

 ### `addons` and `supervisor`

-- Use the command `supervisor_run` to start Home Assistant inide the decontainer, or run the task "Start Home Assistant" if you copied the tasks file.
+- Use the command `supervisor_run` to start Home Assistant inside the decontainer, or run the task "Start Home Assistant" if you copied the tasks file.
 - Use `ha` to use the custom Home Assistant CLI (Needs the supervisor to be running).